- Privacy Notice

 We also collect information (or permit third parties to directly collect information on our website), via cookies, web beacons, pixels, tags, session replay tools, or other tracking technologies (“Tracking Technologies”), such as your Internet Service Provider and IP address, device identifier, browser type, operating system, the date and time you access our website, the pages you accessed while visiting our website, and the Internet address from which you accessed our website.
 Some cookies exist only during a single session and some are persistent over multiple sessions over time.
 We use these technologies to remember user preferences, maximize the performance of our website and services, provide you with offers that may be of interest to you, measure the effectiveness of our email campaigns and to personalize online content.
 These cookies and other technologies may be used to track you across time, devices, and services.

-To provide you with more relevant and interesting experience, we may work with third party companies to display ads or customize the content on the website and on other websites.
-These companies may use cookies and similar Tracking Technologies as described in this Notice to gather information about your visits to the website, as well as your visits elsewhere on the Internet.
-These companies use this information to provide you with more relevant advertising known as interest-based advertising, which may include sending you an ad on another online service after you have left our website (i.e., retargeting).
 You may choose whether to receive some interest-based advertising.
 The Digital Advertising Alliance ("DAA") and Network Advertising Initiative ("NAI") provide mechanisms for you to opt out of interest-based advertising performed by participating members at http://www.aboutads.info/choices/ and optout.networkadvertising.org.
 Opting out of interest-based advertising will not opt you out of all advertising, but rather only interest-based advertising from us or our agents or representatives.
 Also, if your browsers are configured to reject cookies when you visit these opt-out webpages, you subsequently erase your cookies, or you use a different device or web browser, your DAA/NAI browser-based opt-out may not, or may no longer, be effective.
 We are not responsible for the effectiveness of these or any other third-parties’ opt-out options or programs.

 Some browsers have incorporated Do Not Track ("DNT") preferences.
 Most of these features, when turned on, send signals to the website you are visiting that you do not wish to have information about your online searching and browsing activities collected and used.
 As there is not yet a common agreement about how to interpret DNT signals, we do not honor DNT signals from website browsers at this time.
 However, you may refuse or delete cookies.
 If you refuse or delete cookies, some of our website functionality may be impaired.
 If you change computers, devices, or browsers, or use multiple computers, devices, or browsers, and delete your cookies, you may need to repeat this process for each computer, device, or browser.
 Please refer to your browser's Help instructions to learn more about how to manage cookies and the use of other Tracking Technologies.